Ask an Explorer

 How many new species have been discovered on this expedition?

-Dr. Verena Tunnicliffe, biologist, is pretty sure that we have found four new species on this trip (a type of crab, amphioxus, shrimp, and polychaete worm).
+Dr. Verena Tunnicliffe, biologist, is pretty sure that we have found four new species on this trip: a type of crab, amphioxus, shrimp, and polychaete worm.
 There are also some that are questionable as to whether or not they have been previously recorded, so there may be more.
 The information will not be verified until conclusive identification, including DNA analysis, can be made back at the lab.

 How are the accommodations on board the ship?
 Do you have good sleeping quarters and how is the food?

-Question from Jimmy Dodson:
+• Question from Jimmy Dodson:

 I would like to know if there is a chance that the temperature of the underwater volcanoes could increase?

-Question from Tammy Crain:
+• Question from Tammy Crain:

 The gas and high temperatures from the underwater volcanoes primarily affect their immediate surroundings.
 This is one of the reasons they are so fascinating to study.
-The ecosystem found near these vents and volcanoes have to be specially adapted to put up with toxic surroundings and fluctuating temperatures.
+The ecosystem found near these vents and volcanoes has to be specially adapted to put up with toxic surroundings and fluctuating temperatures.
 The basis of these ecosystems are microbial organisms that use these noxious chemicals as a source of energy for the primary productivity in the food web.
-As we saw in Dr. Tunnicliffe's web log, some organisms found in the upper water column have been mortally affected by the toxicity of the plumes, but their deaths benefit the hydrothermal community
+As we saw in Dr. Verena Tunnicliffe's Web log, some organisms found in the upper water column have been mortally affected by the toxicity of the plumes, but their deaths benefit the hydrothermal community

-Questions from Steve North:
+• Questions from Steve North:

 What is the temperature of the water close to the volcano?